poretsky/youtube-dl-emacs/README.md

 buttons in this buffer can be navigated with <kbd>tab</kbd> and
 <kbd>backtab</kbd> and activated with <kbd>RET</kbd>.

 Integration with w3m web browser is also provided.
-Two additional keystrokes are available in `w3m-mode`: <kbd>y</kbd> pops up the menu of youtube-dl actions and <kbd>M-RET</kbd> pressed on an anchor suggests an action applicable to the anchor depending on the URL nature or visit the URL with `w3m-view-this-url`.
+An additional keystroke <kbd>y</kbd> in `w3m-mode` pops up the menu of youtube-dl available actions.
+The keystroke <kbd>RET</kbd> in `w3m-mode` is redefined in such a manner that being pressed on an anchor tries to suggest an applicable youtube-dl action guessing it from the URL nature.
+When no special actions are guessed, the anchor is visited with `w3m-view-this-url` in the usual way.
 When youtube-dl playback or download submission is invoked on an anchor, the anchor URL is used.
 Otherwise the URL is requested from user.
 After download submission the download listing pops up with pointer positioned on the newly added item.